alvaromolrui/sharedmemos/README.md

 # About

 I was inspired by the approach taken by Immich Public Proxy and I wanted something similar for Memos.
 The Memos app already has a concept of public and private visibility, and memos are identified by long random strings.
-What Memos Public Proxy does is provide a locked down route for the public to access those public memos without exposing the rest of the Memos instance (auth, api, etc..).
+What sharedmemos does is provide a locked down route for the public to access those public memos without exposing the rest of the Memos instance (auth, api, etc..).

 # Usage